When does the trip take place?Back to top

 Simply pay a £350 registration fee* and return this with a completed application form.

-You will then need to raise a minimum of £3,400, of which £1,100 must be received by Macmillan Cancer Support four months prior to departure.
+In addition to the registration fee, you will need to raise a minimum of £3,100, of which £1,200 must be received by Macmillan Cancer Support four months prior to departure.
 The outstanding amount must be with us within one month of the event taking place.